 We offer our customers a distinctive flying experience which we refer to as the "JetBlue Experience".
-We believe we deliver awardwinning service that focuses on the entire customer experience, from booking an itinerary to arrival at the final destination.
-Typically, our customers are neither high-traffic business travelers nor ultra-price sensitive travelers.
-Rather, we believe we are the carrier of choice for the majority of travelers who have been underserved by other airlines as we offer a differentiated product and award winning customer service.
+We believe we deliver award-winning service and product with low fares that focuses on the entire customer experience, from booking an itinerary to arrival at the final destination.
+We believe JetBlue is the carrier of choice for the majority of travelers who have been underserved by other airlines.